Software-Analysis-Team/UTBotCpp-CLion-plugin/README.md

 ghcr.io/unittestbot/utbotcpp/base_env:<image_tag>
 ```
 `projects path` is the path to folder where projects must be located.
 The is mounted to container and server will be able to access the project files.

-5. Then you need build the server.
+5. Then you need to build the server.
 Open CLI in container and do the following in the `home/utbot`:
 ```
 cp /utbot_distr/install/bin/grpc_cpp_plugin /bin/
 git clone --recursive https://github.com/UnitTestBot/UTBotCpp.git